Model task Submit one portfolio

 Retry Policy

 A retry is not allowed because of the selected asset, confidence value, or rationale quality.
-Failed raw responses must remain in the run artifacts and must stay ineligible for public official scoring.
+Failed raw responses must remain in the run artifacts and must stay ineligible for public scoring.

 Pricing And Scoring

-Selected return exit_price / entry_price - 1
+Single-allocation return ending_price / starting_price - 1

-Alpha versus S&P 500 selected_return - sp500_return
+Return versus S&P 500 portfolio_return - sp500_return

-Alpha per dollar alpha_vs_sp500 / cost_usd
+S&P difference per dollar alpha_vs_sp500 / cost_usd

 capitalbench fetch-prices \